anamoya-tech/ecommerce-customer-revenue-analysis/README.md

 ### Currency
 The dataset does not explicitly specify transaction currency.
-Based on dataset origin, price distributions, and magnitude checks, values are treated as **GBP**.
+Based on dataset origin and sanity checks, values are treated as **GBP**.
 No currency symbol is shown in the dashboard to avoid introducing unverified assumptions.

-### Monetary Scale
-Revenue values were stored in minor units (×100) and standardized in the BI layer.

 ### Data Limitations
 - No product cost data → profitability analysis out of scope